 If permitless carry does pass in Texas, the Texas License to Carry a Handgun will not go away.
 There are 4 distinct advantages to still getting an LTC, even though it would not be required to carry a gun.

 - Training: it is everyone’s responsibility that carries a gun to know the laws and regulations related to carrying a gun.
 Whether you intend to get an LTC or not, the LTC class covers laws that are crucial for anyone that owns and/or carries a gun.
+But do not stop at the LTC class, continue your training with reputable instructors to become proficient.
+The Texas LTC class barely touches the surface of what is needed.

 - Purchasing firearms: federal law is making it more and more difficult to purchase guns.
 With a Texas LTC, purchasing a gun is much quicker and easier.
 There is no wait for a background check to be performed.